Stop Spending and Start Saving

 materialistic-lifestyle-cola

-This kind of conditioning through advertising make us buy a product, Coke in this case, even if we don’t need a Coke because we aren’t actually thirsty.
+This kind of conditioning through advertising makes us buy a product, Coke in this case, even if we don’t need a Coke because we aren’t actually thirsty.

-It’s easy to see how this example extrapolates out into buying things other than Coke, things that are much more expensive than a Coke.
-And this is just one example.
-You don’t want to know what these corporations do to get you to buy and eat junk food.
-The human brain is easily highjacked.
+It’s easy to see how this example extends beyond just buying Coke to purchasing much more expensive items.
+And this is just one instance.
+You wouldn’t believe the tactics corporations use to get you to buy and consume junk food.
+The human brain is easily hijacked.

 And Then There’s Social Media